 Want to avoid new-term sniffles and back-to-school bugs?
 Put these healthy habits firmly into place

-September is always a busy month for parents and youngsters.
+August and September are always a busy time for parents and youngsters.

-After weeks of enjoying the unstructured freedom of the summer holidays, it’s time to get back into the swing of the new school year.
+After weeks of enjoying the unstructured freedom of the summer holidays, it’s time to get back into the swing of the new school year in the UAE.

 While you’ll likely have already organised new school shoes, fresh exercise books and replenished pencil cases, there are some additional things you can do ahead of the first day back, to help keep common classroom health issues at bay.

-Here are six back-to-school health tips to keep in mind…
+Here are six back-to-school health tips in the UAE to keep in mind…

 1. Check for head lice